 Production Team

-The show is a collaboration between CUNY TV and the CUNY School of Labor and Urban Studies.
-Chiqui Cartagena, the station’s Interim Executive Director and Gregory Mantsios, the School’s Dean are executive producer.
-Rose Imperato is a co-producer along with Joseph Montalbano of CUNY TV.
-Carl Ginsburg is senior consultant and scriptwriter and Paula Finn is a consulting producer.
+The show is a collaboration between CUNY TV and CUNY School of Labor and Urban Studies.
+Chiqui Cartagena, the station’s Interim Executive Director and Gregory Mantsios, the School’s Dean are executive producers.
+Rose Imperato is a co-producer along with Joseph Montalbano of CUNY TV, and Sarah Watson, Director of the Murphy Institute is a consulting producer.

 CUNY TV